trfina/professional-README-generator/README.md

 # Professional README.md Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-## Description
+##  <a name="Description"></a>
 This project dynamically generates a professional README.md file using the Inquirer package.
+This README.md file was generated using this application.

 The link to the deployed application is here: